Salishan languages: Reduced overview

+Detailed overview

 Genetic relations

 No relationship to any other language family is well established.

 Edward Sapir suggested that the Salishan languages might be related to the Wakashan and Chimakuan languages in a hypothetical Mosan family.
 This proposal persists primarily through Sapir's stature: with little evidence for such a family, no progress has been made in reconstructing it.

 The Salishan languages, principally Chehalis, contributed greatly to the vocabulary of the Chinook Jargon.